 If you bring trouble, they’ll bring it as well.

-Being kind and respectful is the perfect recipe to have a safe and enjoyable travel experience here in Mexico.
+Being kind and respectful is the perfect recipe for a safe and enjoyable travel experience here in Mexico.

 We’ve had wait staff at restaurants run after us on the streets to return belongings we’ve left behind at our table.

-To be sure, past experiences does not equal future expectations.
-But it’s important to mention that friendly, honest, and hard working people do exist all over Mexico!
+To be sure, past experiences do not equal future expectations.
+But it’s important to mention that friendly, honest, and hard-working people exist all over Mexico!

-Thousands of Current Travelers & Road Trippers in Mexico
+Thousands of Current Travelers and Road-Trippers in Mexico

-Far from it, there are literally thousands of tourists driving foreign camper vans and cars every day in Mexico.
-Everything from small, beat-up Opel Sedans, to flashy Mercedes Sprinter 4×4 motorhomes, to the mega head turning Unimog Campers.
+Far from it, thousands of tourists drive foreign camper vans and cars daily in Mexico—everything from small, beat-up sedans to flashy Mercedes Sprinter 4×4 motorhomes to the mega head-turning Unimog Campers.

 And currently, as we sit in an RV campsite in southern Mexico, we are surrounded by six other campervans.

-Our campsite currently is a hodgepodge of international travelers.
+Our campsite currently has an assortment of international travelers.

 And so here’s the reality: